 Advanced Driver Assistance System (ADAS) is a technology in which cameras and sensors connect with the fleet vehicle’s computer.
-The ADAS system looks out for speed limit signs, lane markings, and for other drivers.
+The ADAS system looks out for speed limit signs, lane markings, and other drivers.
 It improves driver behavior with real-time feedback.

-Working with a telematics solution, ADAS allows fleet managers to analyze day to day driver performance and identify those in need of coaching.
+Working with a telematics solution, ADAS allows fleet managers to analyze day-to-day driver performance and identify those in need of coaching.